Aktualisiert: 20. Aug.

 So, why did we write this blog entry?

 To show you that you don't need to use some fancy and expensive weights, to get the job done.
 You can simply use natural stones.
-They will not cost you anything.
+They will cost you nothing.

 Another caution: make sure that you properly disinfect your stones before using.